The information in this article applies to:

 In Version X2 and prior, Dimension Defaults settings are file specific, which means that each plan and layout file has its own independent defaults.
 In addition, in any plan file, you can set the Dimension Defaults for floor plan view, each cross section or elevation view, and each CAD Detail window differently.
 To access the Dimension Defaults for a particular view, simply open the dialog while that view is active.

 Beginning in Chief Architect X3, Dimension Defaults continue to be file specific but are no longer view specific.
 Instead, dimensions are among the objects that can be included in Annotation Sets.
-To learn more, see article 1167 in this Help Database: How to set up my own Annotation Set and import it into an existing file.
+To learn more, see the Related Articles section below.